Testing Uniformity of Stationary Distribution: Introduction

 \section{Introduction}

-Markov chains are one of the most important and most studied structures in Theoretical Computer Science.
-The use of Markov chains in other fields like Physics, Biology, Economics, Statistics etc. cannot be over emphasised.
-The most important characteristics of a Markov chain are its stationary distribution and its mixing time.
-It is very important to understand the structure of stationary distribution of a Markov chain.
-To be precise, one often wants to know if a particular distribution is a stationary distribution of a given Markov chain.
-Usually a stationary distribution of a Markov chain is a global property of the graph, hence whether a particular distribution is a stationary distribution of a Markov chain depends on the global structure of that graph.
+{\em Spectral properties} of undirected graphs have been well studied and well understood \cite{chungspectral}.
+However, there has been less success in the study of the same in the case of directed graphs, possibly due the non-symmetric structure associated with its adjaceny matrix.
+In this work, we attempt to understand the spectral properties of Markov chains obtained by a random walk on a directed graph.
+Markov chains are one of the most important structures in Theoretical Computer Science.
+The most significant characteristics of a Markov chain are its stationary distribution and mixing time.
+It is an interesting problem to test if a particular distribution is a stationary distribution of a given Markov chain.
+Since a stationary distribution of a Markov chain is a global property of the graph, this leads to the belief that whether a particular distribution is a stationary distribution of a Markov chain depends on its global structure.

-One of the most commonly used Markov chains in Theoretical Computer Science is the Markov chain obtained by a random walk on a directed graph.
-In this paper, we focus on this kind of Markov chain.
-We prove that contrary to normal perception, for this kind of Markov chain, if the graph is regular then whether the uniform distribution is a stationary distribution depends on a local property of the graph.
-The following theorem, which is the main result of this paper (see section~\ref{section:structure}), is a statement about that local property.
+In this paper, we focus on the Markov chain obtained by a random walk on a directed graph.
+We prove contrary to aforementioned belief that if the graph is regular, then whether the uniform distribution is a stationary distribution depends on a local property of the graph.
+The following theorem, which is the main result of this paper, is a statement about that local property.